Hamlet 2 (2008)

 Dana Marschz: We are putting on this play and if you don't like it, then tough titties you assturd monkey fucker!

 Dana Marschz: Chuy, you're going to have a magical life.
-Because no matter where you go, it's always going to be better than Tucson.
+Because no matter where you go, it'll always be better than Tucson.
+Come on!

 Cricket Feldstein: Well, this play is gonna bitch-slap Broadway like a cheap hooker at a gangbang.